Troy-Griffin/find-fasteners/README.md

 ## 5.3.
 Required Packages

-There are a few packages which are required to implement the project.
-You will first need to install pip3 using the following command in the Linux terminal:<br>
+The only package you will need to install is numpy.
+First you must make sure pip is installed using these commmands in your terminal: <br>
+`sudo apt update` <br>
-`sudo apt-get install python3-pip` <br> <br>
+`sudo apt install python3-pip` <br> <br>

-The required packages can then be installed with the following command in the Linux terminal:<br>
+Then you can install numpy with the following command: <br>
-`pip3 install -r packages.txt`
+` pip3 install numpy`

 # 6. Model Training

-The model was trained using transfer learning based off of the SSD-Mobilenet-v1 CNN (Convolutional Neural Network).
+The object detection model was trained using transfer learning based off of the SSD-Mobilenet-v1 CNN (Convolutional Neural Network).
 The data for the model was captured using the handy tool from the [tutorial](https://www.youtube.com/watch?v=2XMkPW_sIGg&t=1s) created by [dusty-nv](https://github.com/dusty-nv) at NVIDIA.
+The image classification model was trained in a similar manner using the steps from this [tutorial](https://www.youtube.com/watch?v=sN6aT9TpltU&t=1942s).

 # 7. Run the Script